Kurt von Holleben: Patents

+Membership of the Sturmabteilung (SA)

+Kurt, like many veterans of the 1914-1918 war, was a member of the veteran's association 'The Steel Helmet, League of Front-Line Soldiers' (Der Stahlhelm, Bund der Frontsoldaten|Stahlhelm, Bund der Frontsoldaten).
+When it began, it was both a mutual aid society for old comrades and a political combat group; just one of many that sprung up in the 1920's.
+Membership increased and it became one of the largest paramilitary organizations in Germany.
+However nationalist elements infiltrated the organization resulting in it becoming more political, and more radical.
+The Nazi government came to see them as a threat, and so in 1934 it was dissolved and its entire membership, including Holleben, was transferred to the Nazi controlled Sturmabteilung (also known as 'Storm Troopers', or 'Brown shirts').
+Holleben held the rank of Rottenführer, which was equivalent to that of a Corporal in the army, and as such would have responsibility for a section of up to seven men.

 Military service 1939 – 1945

 Following several absences from Agfa to attend military exercises, he was finally drafted into the military on 10 August 1939.
 He joined a Flak Regiment (Reserve-Flak-Abteilung 132) with the rank of Second Lieutenant.
 He was quickly promoted First Lieutenant and became a battery commander with the rank of Captain.

 In May 1940 he transferred to the Luftwaffe High Command Personnel Department at the Air Ministry (Reichsluftfahrtministerium) in Berlin, where he performed administrative work in the Officers Office.

 He was promoted Major and in May 1942 transferred to Leipzig as a Military District Officer at the Leipzig Replacement Army headquarters (Wehrersatzinspektion) sub-district command (Wehrbezirkskommando) Leipzig I which was responsible for the "conscription, training and replacement of personnel including control of mobilization policies and the actual call-up and induction of men; all types of military training, including the selection and schooling of officers and non-commissioned officers; the dispatch of personnel replacements to field units in response to their requisitions; and the organization of new units".

-From 1945 to early 1946 he was held in an American Continental Central Prisoners of War Enclosure in North East France.
+On 16 September 1943 Holleben was admitted to the military hospital in Bad Mergentheim suffering from Hepatitis, he remained there until 14 October before returning to his duties in Leipzig.